Combined Cadet Force

 • Responsibility and self-reliance

-• Resilience, discipline and perseverance
+• Discipline and perseverance

 Weekly training and activities